 Hanauma means "curved bay" in Hawaiian.
 Today its clear blue waters and beautiful reefs are home to thousands of tropical fish, green sea turtles and a controlled number of snorkelers.

 Hanauma Bay is both a Nature Preserve and a Marine Life Conservation District where visitors are required by law to refrain from mistreating marine animals or from touching, walking, or otherwise having contact with the coral.

 There is an admission fee and parking fee, but the admission fee is waived for persons 12 years & younger.

 Created in 1876, Kapi'olani Park is the largest and oldest public park in Hawaii.
 Located on the east end of Waikiki, this large park is named after Queen Kapi'olani, the wife of King David Kalakaua.

 The park is by law a free public park and recreation ground which cannot be sold and for which entrance cannot be charged.
 The park is home to the Honolulu Zoo, Waikiki, Aquarium, Waikiki Shell, and Waikiki Bandstand.
 It is host to many annual festivals and numerous sports activities.
-It is a popular area with joggers.
+It is a popular area for joggers.

 It's the perfect place to enjoy a eat a plate lunch and then stroll through the park and see all of the activities.

 Park admission fee is free.
 Zoo General Admission is free only for those 13 years old and younger.